rsms/compis/README.md

     b.start.x = 2
     assert(a.start.x == 0)

-Assigning an owning value to a variable _moves_ the value; its previous owner becomes inaccessible and any attempt to use the old owner causes a compile-time error.
+Assigning an owning value to a variable _moves_ the value; its previous owner becomes inaccessible, and any attempt to use the old owner causes a compile-time error.

     type Vec2 { x, y int }